Some Advance Information will be requested by the assessor ahead of the Assessment Day.

-The Advance Information Calculator, found in Step 3(b), can be used as a guide to determine which information could be requested.
+The Advance Information Calculator, found in Step 3(b), should be used by assessors to determine which information could be requested.

-These additional legal requirements are included in the 2015/16 round of assessments but a moderated approach has been applied to allow organisations time to develop compliant processes.
+These additional legal requirements were included in the 2015/16 round of assessments but a moderated approach was applied at the time to allow organisations time to develop compliant processes.

-If an organisation fails to meet a legal requirement in the 2015/16 round of assessments, this will be flagged as "action required" and the organisation will still receive their assessment score.
-The score will not be affected.
+Where an organisation failed to meet a legal requirement in the 2015/16 round of assessments, this was flagged as "action required" and the organisation still received their assessment score.

-Please note: Following the 2015/16 assessments and once the new legislation is implemented, if an organisation fails to meet any of the legal requirements, they will receive a "fail" for the assessment.
+Now that the new legislation has been implemented and compliance is required, if an organisation fails to meet any of the legal requirements, they will receive a "fail" for the assessment.